‘Dead’ woman found to be breathing at Detroit funeral home

 Fieger didn’t return a message from The Associated Press.
 Beauchamp’s mother struggled to sum up her feelings.

 “My heart is so heavy.
-Someone pronounced my child dead, and she’s not even dead,” the mother told WDIV-TV, which didn’t identify her by name.
+Someone pronounced my child dead, and she’s not even dead,” Erica Lattimore told WDIV-TV.

 There was no official information on Beauchamp’s condition Monday.